Notes on Privacy Policy

 The information on this page refers to the legal situation in the EU, in particular in Germany.
 Other regulations may apply in countries outside the European Union.

 Note: The following information is based on my own experience.
 But I am not a lawyer.
 If you want to ensure that your website is legally compliant, consult an IT or Media Law expert.
-You can get more information about the requirements of the Privacy Statement (German: Datenschutzerklärung) from the Chamber of Commerce and Industry (Industrie- und Hanelskammer, abbrv.
+You can get more information about the requirements of the Privacy Statement (German: Datenschutzerklärung) from the Chamber of Commerce and Industry (Industrie- und Hanelskammer, abbr.
 IHK or from an online service such as e-Recht24.de.

 According to Art.
 4 No. 1 GDPR, personal data is any information relating to an identified or identifiable individual.